Connect with others who understand.

 As your body breaks down red blood cells, bilirubin is produced.
 This yellowish pigment is usually cleared out of the body by your liver.
 However, if your red blood cells are being destroyed too quickly, your liver may not be able to keep up.
 High bilirubin levels can be an additional sign of hemolysis.

 This blood test measures levels of lactate dehydrogenase (LDH) in your body.
-LDH is an enzyme that helps make energy for your cells.
+LDH is an enzyme (protein) that helps make energy for your cells.

 High LDH levels can occur due to red blood cell destruction and may be triggered by PNH.
 However, LDH can also be a sign of damage in other tissues, such as your heart, brain, lungs, or kidneys.